quantopirotroid/kernelcare-doc/docs/kernelcare-enterprise/README.md

 # KernelCare Enterprise (ePortal)

 KernelCare Enterprise includes a web management console (ePortal) for protected environments.

 ePortal software can help protect servers located behind the firewall (i.e. with no internet access) and can be installed both on-premises and in the cloud.

 ## ePortal Hardware Requirements

-ePortal machine disk size doesn't change with the number of connected servers.

-Requirements are always the same:
+**Disk**

 * 100 GB minimum
 * 200 GB recommended